 The timing mattered.
-The document release reopened a period tied to the end of her marriage to Bill Gates, bringing back memories she described as painful and unresolved, even years after their divorce.
+The document release reopened a period tied to the end of her marriage to Bill Gates, reviving memories she has described as painful and unresolved, even years after their divorce.

 Rather than dispute claims or revisit details, Melinda made a different choice.
 She stepped back from the substance of the allegations entirely, saying the questions raised by the documents were not hers to answer and that she was no longer willing to carry that weight.